JohnathonMohr/ts-families-bulk-download/README.md

 When the script is run, it will prompt for your TS Families username and password.
 After entering these, the script will log in, find your dependents, download their profile picture(s) to the directory the script is running in, and then search for all event records in the platform (starting with the current date, and going as far back as your dependent(s) were enrolled).
 Once this is complete, it will download all pictures found and save them under a folder with that dependent's name.
 Each picture will be named by the date it was taken followed by a number, so if there are multiple pictures for a day, they will be numbered (1), (2), etc...

 ## Downloading the script
-Click on TSFamiliesDownload.ps1 in file list above.
+Click on [TSFamiliesDownload.ps1](TSFamiliesDownload.ps1) (or in file list above too).
 Then click the Download button (top right side of file) when the script loads in the browser.
+After downloading, come back to this page to continue reading the instructions.

 ![Download button](images/download.png)